deividAlfa/ST7789-STM32/Library/uGUI/README.md

+This is a forked version adding several enhancements:<br>
+- New font structure and functions.<br>
+Fonts no longer require sequential characters, now they can have single chars and ranges, also support UTF8.<br>
+This allows font stripping, saving a lot of space.<br>
+- Several internal optimizations.
+Add triangle drawing, bmp acceleration (So the bmp data can be send using DMA).<br>
+- 1BPP fonts can be drawn in transparent mode.<br>
+- If acceleration is enabled, font pixels are packed and only drawed when a different color is found.<br>
+This greatly enhances speed, removing a lot of overhead, specially when drawing big fonts.<br>

 # Introduction
 ## What is µGUI?
 µGUI is a free and open source graphic library for embedded systems.
 It is platform-independent